Saint Kitts Creole

-Saint Kitts Creole is a dialect of Leeward Caribbean Creole English spoken in Saint Kitts and Nevis by around 40,000 people.
-Saint Kitts Creole does not have the status of an official language.
+Saint Kitts Creole is a variety of Antiguan and Barbudan Creole spoken in Saint Kitts and Nevis by around 40,000 people but is not its country’s official language.

-Saint Kitts Creole has much the same history as other English Caribbean creoles.
-Its origin lies in 17th-century enslaved West Africans, who, when brought to the islands to work on sugar plantations, were forced to learn British English quickly because their labour required it.
+The history of Saint Kitts Creole is similar to that of other English Caribbean creoles.
+In the 17th century, enslaved West Africans in Saint Kitts had to learn British English quickly because their labour on sugar plantations required it.
 Their English was mixed with West African words and, in some cases, West African language structure.
-The French, who occupied the island from 1625 to 1713, had only a small impact on the creole spoken today, unlike in the formerly French islands of Dominica and Saint Lucia, which speak a French-based rather than English-based creole.
+The French, who occupied the island 1625-1713, had only a small impact on the language, unlike in the formerly French islands of Dominica and Saint Lucia, which speak a French-based rather than English-based creole.

-Saint Kitts Creole today is spoken on the islands of St. Kitts and Nevis (although Nevisians refer to the language as "Nevisian" or "Nevis creole"), mainly in rural areas, and is spoken especially heavily in Capesterre, i.e. the east coast of St. Kitts (Christ Church Nichola Town, Cayon), and Nevis.
-Today's use of the creole involves a higher proportion of Standard English, possibly due to access to foreign media.
-Usually, only residents in rural areas are strong creole users, although mesolectal forms of the language are employed by the majority of the population.
-Popular Jamaican culture and music have also played a role, as Jamaican idioms are being used more and more in the Saint Kitts creole, as well as throughout the region.
+Saint Kitts Creole today is spoken on the islands of St. Kitts and Nevis (although Nevisians refer to the language as "Nevisian" or "Nevis creole"), especially in Capesterre (Christ Church Nichola Town, Cayon) and Nevis.
+Today’s creole uses more Standard English than before, possibly due to access to foreign media.
+Rural residents are generally the strongest creole users, although the majority of the population uses mesolectal forms of the language.
+To the uninitiated, creole speakers may sound Jamaican, but Jamaican patois has no influence on Saint Kitts and Nevis creole.

-Saint Kitts pronunciation is similar to the pronunciation on the neighbouring islands of Antigua and Montserrat, but with slight differences that are mostly noticeable only to residents of the Leeward Islands.
+Saint Kitts pronunciation is similar to the pronunciation on the neighbouring Antigua and Montserrat but with slight differences that are mostly noticeable only to residents of the Leeward Islands.